“Price is what you pay and value is what you get.” (Warren Buffett)

 Historical Financials of Restaurant Sales in South Florida

 The first key factor to consider when evaluating the value of a restaurant is its track record of success.
-Five Star Business Brokers of Palm Beach County has always looked at historical financials (such as profit and loss reports or tax returns) to tell this tale.
+The historical financials such as profit and loss reports or tax returns will be of paramount importance.
 Has the restaurant been consistently turning out healthy free cash flow?
 Has sales and profits been on an upward path lately?
 With restaurants, troublesome times can snowball into larger and more sustained problems, so a careful consideration must be given to the financial history.

 Capital Expenditures of Restaurant Sales in South Florida

 Moreover, looking at the financials can show whether the restaurant had to incur large capital expenditures.
 This usually means that more capital expenditures (such as for remodeling the dining room or kitchen renovations) can be expected in the future.
 The depreciation (which expenses a portion of capital expenditures over time) of a restaurant is added back as a non-cash charge when computing the adjusted owner benefit of a restaurant.
 But if further capital expenditures will be necessary in the future, then most buyers will deduct a portion of these costs as depreciation when calculating their future owner benefit.

 Rent and Lease of Restaurant Critical to Restaurant Sales

 A general rule of thumb for most restaurants is that the total rent (including CAM and, if applicable, property taxes) should be less than 10 percent of total sales.
 If it is above this amount, then the restaurant will have a hard time turning a profit.
 This is because most restaurants also spend, on average, about 33% of sales on the cost of goods sold (such as food and beverage) and spend another 33% (on average) on payroll.
 So if rent is 10 percent of sales that means your left with 24% operating margins after rent, COGS, and payroll.
 This is not a lot of room for error, and there are many other expenses associated with running a restaurant!

 A Long Term Lease Very Important to Most Purchases of Restaurants